Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Hodge Laplacian for -metrics, split parametrix construction

 With respect to the fibred boundary metric $\phi$ we obtain on the collar neighborhood $\Umath$

 This splitting induces an orthogonal splitting of the $\phi-$cotangent bundle ${}^\phi T^*M$:

 where $\calV^*$ is the dual of $\calV$, see \eqref{eqn:V T*F identif}.
-Recall that the $\phi$-tangent bundle ${}^\phi TM$ is spanned locally over $\overline{\mathscr{U}}$ by $x^2\partial_x$, $x\partial_{y_i}$, $\partial_{z_j}$.
+Recall that the $\phi$-tangent bundle ${}^\phi TM$ is spanned locally over $\overline{\Umath}$ by $x^2\partial_x$, $x\partial_{y_i}$, $\partial_{z_j}$.
 In terms of this basis the metric $g_\phi$ takes the form

-with $A_{ij}$ smooth and $A_{00}$ not depending on $z$ because of the Riemannian submersion condition on $g_0$.
-However, note that in local coordinates $\calV^*$ is usually not spanned by the $dz_j$ except at $x=0$, unless the off-diagonal terms in \eqref{eqn:phi metric} vanish.
+with $A_{ij}$ smooth and $A_{00}$ not depending on $z$ because of the Riemannian submersion condition, Assumption \ref{assum2} on $g_0$.
+The vanishing order $O(x^3)$ of the higher order terms is due to Assumption \ref{assum1}.
+Note that in local coordinates $\calV^*$ is usually not spanned by the $dz_j$ except at $x=0$, unless the off-diagonal terms in \eqref{eqn:phi metric} vanish.

-With respect to the corresponding decomposition of $\Lambda {}^\phi T^*M$ over $\mathscr{U}$ and assuming that the higher order term $h\equiv 0$ is trivially zero for the moment, we compute as in Hausel, Hunsicker and Mazzeo \cite[\S 5.3.2]{gravi ins} for the Hodge Dirac operator $D_\phi$ over the collar neighborhood $\mathscr{U}$
+With respect to the corresponding decomposition of $\Lambda {}^\phi T^*M$ over $\Umath$ and assuming that the higher order term $h\equiv 0$ is trivially zero for the moment, we compute as in Hausel, Hunsicker and Mazzeo \cite[\S 5.3.2]{gravi ins} for the Hodge Dirac operator $D_\phi$ over the collar neighborhood $\Umath$

 where we set $\mathbb{A} = A + A^{*}$, $D_{F} = d_{F} + d_{F}^{*}$, $\mathscr{R} = R + R^{*}$ and